NormanTUD/UFO-Datensatz/models/python/README.md

 The `xyxy` does not return width and height, but `xmin`/`xmax` and `ymin`/`ymax`, each being the outer points of the bounding box. `class`, `confidence` and `name` are the same.

 Each bounding box generates a new subkey in each associative array, named by it's number (sadly, as string by default).

+# Continue

+Feel free to play around with this and create from it whatever you want.
+But keep in mind that you have to show our disclaimer (see LICENSE in the root folder) if you publish them somehow.